kochm/wp-mendeley-plugin/readme.txt

 Thanks for contributions to Rhodri Cusack and Matthias Budde.

 Thanks for contributing to the CSL integration in V0.8 to Philipp Plagemann, Claudia Armbruster and Martin Wandtke.
+Thanks for contributing to the details display in V0.8.1 to Björn Trappe.

 == Installation ==